jesec/flood/README.md

 1. If you are proxying requests to Flood from your own web server, configure Flood's path from the host at the `--baseuri` (or `baseURI`) property.
 All requests will be prefixed with this value.
    - For example, if serving Flood from `https://foo.bar/apps/flood`, you would set `baseURI` to `/apps/flood`.
 If serving flood from `https://foo.bar`, you do not need to configure `baseURI`.
-   - [Read more about proxying requests to Flood on the Wiki](https://github.com/jesec/flood/wiki), this is a common pain-point for users.
+   - Read more about proxying requests to Flood in the [Wiki](https://github.com/jesec/flood/wiki).
 1. Check [Wiki](https://github.com/jesec/flood/wiki), especially `Security` sections.

 ### Upgrade